 Keep reading.
 If only to watch everything you thought would happen, including the traditional tropes of love and family, sex and rape, liquefy and pour down the wall after the manner of Tracker’s fellow quester, the river goddess, Bunshi.

-Fair warning—there is violence.
+Fair warning: There is violence.
 Once the quest commences the violence increases.
 The violence is graphic and too frequent and unapologetic and does not discriminate.
 In the same way violence often manifests in real life for lots and lots of people.

 The plot thwarts summarization.
-Here again James resists conformity choosing to make the action driven more by situation than the over-arcing intention of a purposeful quest.
+Here again James resists conformity, choosing to make the action driven more by situation than the over-arching intention of a purposeful quest.
 To gain the full experience of the adventure the way James has written it, try letting yourself experience the tale without first reading a synopsis.
 Let yourself be surprised by the tangents and shifts.
 Relinquish control, allow the rich, lyric writing, the nuanced dialogue, the surprising contortions of plot to draw you, body, mind and soul into this huge, complicated, lush, betraying world.

 In my perusal of other reviews, one recurring theme on the not-so-positive side resonated with me—the story, many women argued, was misogynistic.
 The female characters always seemed to be untrustworthy witches, hideous crones, and/or liars.
 Even Tracker’s mother is unworthy of a positive word from him.
 This aspect of our hero’s personality caused some female readers to put the book down without finishing it.

 But this is a literary work by a Man Booker winner.
 It deserves a deeper look into what might be motivating our protagonist, Tracker, to be so hostile toward women.
 Here’s a theory I’ve developed that you can prove or disprove as you read this untamable tale: